Mediterranean Spaghetti Squash

 PIN Mediterranean Spaghetti Squash to try it later!

-I think most bloggers agree that one very fun thing about writing a blog is getting nice e-mails and comments from readers.
-And sometimes those very nice readers will send you recipes that you love and plan to make over and over, which makes the e-mails even better.
-This amazing recipe for Mediterranean Spaghetti Squash came from a reader named Joyce.
-She described the recipe to me and said if it sounded like something I’d like to try she would take a stab at writing up the recipe.
+I think most bloggers agree that one fun thing about writing a blog is getting nice e-mails and comments from readers.
+And this amazing recipe for Mediterranean Spaghetti Squash is one I got years ago from a reader named Joyce.
+She described the recipe and said if it sounded like something I’d like to try she would take a stab at writing up the recipe.

 And oh boy, did I ever want to try it.

-Jake and I made this late in the afternoon on a long cooking day, making only a few minimal changes to Joyce’s recipe, and before the night was over I had polished off all my share of the leftovers!
-Even if you’re not wild about spaghetti squash, if you like the other flavors here I’m willing to bet you’ll like it as much as we did.
+Jake and I first made this late in the afternoon on a long cooking day, making only a few minimal changes to Joyce’s recipe, and before the night was over I had polished off all my share of the leftovers!
+And it’s something I’ve made quite a few more times and always enjoyed it.

 What ingredients do you need for this recipe?